jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

         else:
             return None

-  and the terminal shows a ValueError_
+  and the terminal shows ValueError_

   .. code-block:: python